 The countries that have borders on the continent with Colombia are: Venezuela (east), Brazil (southeast), Peru (south), Ecuador (southwest) and Panama (west).
 The countries that have borders with Colombia on the sea are: Nicaragua, Panama, Costa Rica, Guatemala, Honduras, Jamaica, Haiti and Dominican Republic.

-More than 51 million people live in Colombia.[11]
-It is the third most populated country in Latin America after Mexico and Brazil.
+42,888,592 people live in Colombia.[1]
+It is the third most populated country of Latin America after Mexico and Brazil.

 Meaning

-The word "Colombia" is named after Christopher Columbus, the explorer who began the European colonization of the Americas.
+The word "Colombia" is named after Christopher Columbus, the explorer who discovered the Americas.

 In 1819, Colombia, Venezuela, Ecuador and Panama declared independence from Spain, and formed a country called "Gran Colombia".
 Venezuela and Ecuador separated in 1830.
 Panama continued to be part of Colombia until 1903, at which point it proclaimed independence.
-The official language is Spanish, but there are many languages spoken by minorities that are official in local jurisdictions.
+The official language is Spanish, but there are many dialects spoken by minorities.

 History

-Christopher Columbus came to America leading the Spanish.
+Christopher Columbus discovered America leading the Spaniards.
 He gave the name of "Colombia" to what is today "America".

 The colony